2620 N Harbor Loop #26

 The Washington Maritime Federation recently published an indepth impact report for the Marine and Maritime Sectors in Washington State.
 The study, compiled by McKinley Research, points to the vital revenue and jobs that our marine trades bring to the state, and our local region.
 Read the full report below.

-Jobs in Washington State supported by maritime trades
+Jobs in WA State supported by marine trades

 Average earnings in 2022 for maritime trades workers